nuxeo/doc.nuxeo.com-content/src/nxdoc/web-ui/web-ui-upgrade-notes/web-ui-11-1-upgrade-notes.md

 From now on, retrieving tasks needs to be made using a paginable approach.
 Some methods in the `DocumentRoutingService` have been deprecated to reflect that change and should be updated.

-### Style Update

-Removed variables can be safely deleted from your themes or elements.
-Deprecated variables should be replaced by the new ones on themes and custom elements making use of them:

-* Removed `--nuxeo-results-view-min-height` (added in [NXP-27652](https://jira.nuxeo.com/browse/NXP-27652)).
-* Deprecated `--nuxeo-document-content-min-height` in favor of `--nuxeo-document-content-height` (affects `nuxeo-document-content`).
-* Deprecated `--nuxeo-document-trash-content-min-height` in favor of `--nuxeo-document-trash-content-height` (affects `nuxeo-document-trash-content`).
-* Deprecated `--nuxeo-document-creation-form-icon-width` and `--nuxeo-document-creation-form-icon-height` in favor of the mixin `--nuxeo-document-create-selection-icon` (affects `nuxeo-document-create`).

 ### Nuxeo dropzone API change

 As of [NXP-28263](https://jira.nuxeo.com/browse/NXP-28263), `nuxeo-dropzone` exposes a new API that allows the element to be bound to a document field through the *value property*, which is more consistent with the API exposed by the other widgets.
 The previous API is deprecated but still supported (see [NXP-29391](https://jira.nuxeo.com/browse/NXP-29391)).